bytebility/aqara-agent2mqtt/README.md

 }
 ```

-- Subscribe/unsubscribe to resources of other gateways in the LAN (I haven't figured out how to make it work)
+- Subscribe/unsubscribe to resources of other gateways in the LAN
+  - There are some caveats - you must first have an automation rule in Aqara app that takes at least two conditions.
+The first condition must come from a subdevice of this gateway (or this gateway itself).
+The other condition must be set to any subdevice of the gateway (or the gateway itself) you want LAN control.

 ```jsonc
 {